Law of Ukraine "On protecting the functioning of the Ukrainian language as the state language": Reactions

 The Russian Federation invited the UN Security Council to convene a meeting to condemn the law.
 The UN Assembly and the Security Council have refused to assess the law passed in Ukraine.
 At the beginning of the meeting, representatives of several countries spoke out against the issue.

-Sociology

-According to the results of the sociological survey "Perception of Ukrainians on television and radio: the results of public opinion polls" conducted by the International Institute of Sociology of Kyiv (KIIS) during May–June 2019 commissioned by the National Broadcasting Council, an 80% of citizens prefer Ukrainian as the main language of television and radio and are active consumers of Ukrainian content on radio and television.

 Implementation

 On July 16, 2021, the Article 23 regarding distribution and displaying of films came into force.
 However, the results of the monitoring carried out in the next two days of the entry into force of the law, found out that six Ukrainian TV channels disregarded the law and "continued to show movies, TV series and programs in Russian language with Ukrainian subtitles".

-On January 16, 2022, the Article 25 came into force, according to which print media is allowed to be printed and distributed in a languages other than the State language if publication will also be published in the State language at the same time.
+On January 16, 2022, the Article 25 came into force, according to which print media is allowed to be printed and distributed in a languages other than the state language if publication will also be published in the State language at the same time.
 Versions in different languages must be published with the same name, corresponding to each other in content, volume, printing method and be published in the same day.
-Distribution by subscriptions of print media in languages other than the State language is allowed if possibility of subscription to a version in the State language is provided.
+Distribution by subscriptions of print media in languages other than the state language is allowed if possibility of subscription to a version in the state language is provided.

 Such provisions of the law do not apply to print media published in Crimean Tatar language, English or another official language of the European Union.
 Its effect so far extends to national and regional media; local media will have a 30-month transition period and will be required to comply with the requirements of Article 25 from July 16, 2024.